 Pack-n-Go Girls Adventures series by

 This series is getting rave reviews by our Multicultural Children’s Book Day reviewers.
-It combines travel and culture with an engaging and rapidly paced mystery adventure. [early chapter book series, ages 6 and up]
+It combines travel and culture with an engaging and fast-paced mystery adventure. [early chapter book series, ages 6 and up]

 The Grand Canyon Burros That Broke: Field Trip Mysteries series by Steve Brezenoff, illustrated by Marcos Calo

 Four friends work together to solve the mysteries they encounter while on field trips.
 While this seems implausible — so many field trips?
 A mystery at each field trip? — kids won’t mind.
 Brezenoff uses a different character to tell each story.
 In this one, Egg, a.k.a.
 Edward G. Garrison gives his perspective as the mystery unfolds while the class is visiting the Grand Canyon.
 Like The Painting that Wasn’t There, the mystery to be solved is pretty straightforward but I think this is age appropriate.
 This is a great series to try out with fans of A to Z Mysteries and Bailey School Kids especially for kids of color who would like to see themselves reflected in books. [early chapter book, ages 6 and up]

 The Case of the Time-Capsule Bandit: Ninja Detective by Randi Rhodes

 The Harlem Charade by Natasha Tarpley

 This had a lot of interesting information about Harlem.
 There are a few books about the Renaissance, but nothing about the 1960s.
 The cast of characters was nicely diverse, and the developers deliciously evil.
 Even though there were a lot of characters, I was able to keep them all straight, and the clues to the mystery made sense, too.
-That might seem silly, but it is crucially important to a middle grade mystery! [chapter book, ages 8 and up]
+That might seem silly, but it is crucially important to a middle grade mystery! [middle grade, ages 8 and up]

 Vanished by Sheela Chari